petervandenabeele/covid19-logarithmic-trending/README.md

 ## Why ?

-The reason for these graphs are:
+The reasons for these graphs are:

 * number of _confirmed cases_ are by definition an underestimation and are dependent on testing _policy_ !
 * number of hospitalisations and ICU admissions is far less dependent on policy and also has a much harder real-world impact.